BrainFu** Interpreter and Debugger

 The Debugger's Interface

-Select the first and the simplest example program, the “Hello World!”.
-Then, click on the “Enable Debugger” button.
+To get started, select the first example program, “Hello World!”.
+Then, click the “Enable Debugger” button.
+The debugger's interface will be displayed.

-Click the “Step by 1 instruction” button at least 40 times, and observe the changes.
+Try clicking the “Step by 1 instruction” button at least 40 times, and observe the changes.

 What do the Commands do?